arzulo/takoyaki-bot/README.md

 Bot for a private discord server.

 This repo can also be used as a starting template for any Discord.js based bot.
-The setup guide below is intended to be
+The setup guide below is intended to be ran on an Debian based system (Ubuntu 20.04 was used for me).

 <h1>How To Setup</h1>
 <h2>Clone the repo</h2>